s-moe/project1/README.md

 Win State:
 Get $100 in tips (amount to be determined)
+Or deliver all of the pizzas without getting fired

 Lose State:
 Lose: Run out of gas or get fired for delivering the wrong pizza too many times (3 warnings gets you fired).